vinyashegde/kams-scripts-gta-san/README.md

 Delete all my old scripts, you don't need them anymore!

-Unzip this file in MAX/3DSMAX > scripts folder
+Unzip this file in 3DSMAX(root folder) > scripts folder

 All files will go to the right place!